Andunie/AdvanceTrackingSystem/README.md

-# AdvanceTrackingSystem Project
+# AdvancedTrackingSystem Project

-**AdvanceTrackingSystem** is a cutting-edge web application designed for efficient tracking and management of resources, processes, or personnel.
+**AdvancedTrackingSystem** is a cutting-edge web application designed for efficient tracking and management of resources, processes, or personnel.
 Built using modern technologies such as **Aspire.Net**, **MudBlazor**, **MS SQL**, and **API** integrations, it offers real-time tracking, dynamic data updates, and a user-friendly interface.

 ## Features